learn-co-curriculum/reading-ios-more-loop-types/README.md

 ### Review: The `for` Loop

-The `for` loop is the most commonly-used kind of loop in Objective-C.
+The `for` loop is the most commonly-used kind of loop in Objective-C and uses the following declaration syntax:

 ```objc
 for (initialization; condition; increment) {